HamletDuFromage/aio-switch-updater/README.md

 ## Extras (in the `Tools` tab)
 - Reboot to specific payload.
 - Download payloads to `/bootloader/payloads`.
 - Change software color scheme of Joy-Cons.
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.
+Use [this webpage](https://hamletdufromage.github.io/JC-color-picker/JCpicker.html) to generate your own profiles.
 - Change software color scheme of Pro Controllers (has to be paired as Player 1).
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/pc_profiles.json`.
 - View which of your games got cheat codes from the app.
 - Launch the Switch's web browser.